Eliezer Mayenda: Sunderland

 On 28 July 2023, Mayenda signed for EFL Championship club Sunderland on a five-year contract.
 According to L'Équipe, Sochaux and Sunderland agreed to a transfer fee slightly above €1 million, with the former keeping a 25% sell-on clause.

 Mayenda was loaned to Scottish Premiership club Hibernian on 1 February 2024.

 His first goals for Sunderland were against Sheffield Wednesday on 18 August 2024 where he scored twice in a 4–0 victory.

 Mayenda scored Sunderland's first goal in the 2025 EFL Championship play-off final at Wembley Stadium on 24 May 2025, equalising in the 76th minute to level the score at 1–1.
 Sunderland went on to secure promotion to the Premier League, with the final ultimately ending 2–1.

 Mayenda scored on his Premier League debut for Sunderland, the first goal in a 3–0 win over West Ham United on the opening matchday.

 International career

-Born in Spain, Mayenda is of Congolese, French and Togolese descent.
-He holds Congolese, French and Togolese citizenship.
+Born in Spain, Mayenda is of Congolese and Togolese descent.
+He holds Spanish, Congolese and Togolese citizenship.
 On 4 February 2022, he was called up to the Spain under-17s for the Torneio Internacional Algarve U17, a youth tournament held in Portugal.